Connect with a certified trainer for free

 • Serving as a connection point for the long head of the bicep tendon

-When the top (superior) portion of the labrum tears, this is referred to as a SLAP tear.
-The superior portion of the labrum is where the long head of the bicep tendon attaches.
+When the top (superior) portion of the shoulder labrum tears, this is referred to as a SLAP tear.
+The superior portion of the labrum is where the long head of the biceps tendon attaches.
 This tendon may also be injured in a more severe SLAP tear.

 A SLAP tear can occur either in the front (anterior) or back (posterior) portion of the labrum.